What I Learned at the Pig’s Trough

 I’ve been struck recently by the verses in 1 Corinthians 11 that warn against taking communion in “an unworthy manner.”
 The apostle Paul says, “20When you come together, it is not really to eat the Lord’s supper.
 21For when the time comes to eat, each of you goes ahead with your own supper, and one goes hungry and another becomes drunk” (NRSV).
 Then he goes on to conclude that doing so makes a person “answerable for the body and blood of the Lord” which, he asserts, is tantamount to “eating and drinking judgement against oneself.”

 Paul is not referring to isolated or private sin.
 He is exhorting the Corinthians about how to behave now that they have become members of a new community established by Christ himself.
 Those who are aware of Christ’s grace will naturally care as much about the plight of those behind them in the buffet line as they do themselves.
 In this new community, one’s healing and wholeness is bound up in the healing and wholeness of others, and to act as if it isn’t, is “to eat and drink judgment” on oneself.

-Given the events of this past summer with North Korea testing nuclear bombs and white supremacists chanting “Jews will not replace us,” and, in contrast, the positive response of so many to Hurricane Harvey, I couldn’t think of a more timely conversation for us to have.
+Given the events of this past summer with North Korea testing nuclear bombs and white supremacists chanting racist taunts, and, in contrast, the positive response of so many to Hurricane Harvey, I couldn’t think of a more timely conversation for us to have.